core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Security group, as defined in {{terminology}} of this specification.
 There can be a one-to-one or a one-to-many relation between security groups and application groups, and vice versa.

-* CoAP group, as defined in {{I-D.ietf-core-groupcomm-bis}} i.e. a set of CoAP endpoints, where each endpoint is configured to receive CoAP multicast requests that are sent to the group's associated IP multicast address and UDP port.
+* CoAP group, i.e. a set of CoAP endpoints where each endpoint is configured to receive one-to-many CoAP requests, e.g. sent to the group's associated IP multicast address and UDP port as defined in {{I-D.ietf-core-groupcomm-bis}}.
 An endpoint may be a member of multiple CoAP groups.
 There can be a one-to-one or a one-to-many relation between application groups and CoAP groups.
 Note that a device sending a CoAP request to a CoAP group is not necessarily itself a member of that group: it is a member only if it also has a CoAP server endpoint listening to requests for this CoAP group, sent to the associated IP multicast address and port.
 In order to provide secure group communication, all members of a CoAP group as well as all further endpoints configured only as clients sending CoAP (multicast) requests to the CoAP group have to be member of a security group.
 There can be a one-to-one or a one-to-many relation between security groups and CoAP groups, and vice versa.

 ## Assumptions # {#ssec-sec-assumptions}

-The following assumptions are assumed to be already addressed and are out of the scope of this document.
+The following points are assumed to be already addressed and are out of the scope of this document.

 * Multicast communication topology: this document considers both 1-to-N (one sender and multiple recipients) and M-to-N (multiple senders and multiple recipients) communication topologies.
 The 1-to-N communication topology is the simplest group communication scenario that would serve the needs of a typical Low-power and Lossy Network (LLN).
 Examples of use cases that benefit from secure group communication are provided in {{sec-use-cases}}.

     In a 1-to-N communication model, only a single client transmits data to the CoAP group, in the form of request messages; in an M-to-N communication model (where M and N do not necessarily have the same value), M clients transmit data to the CoAP group.
-According to {{I-D.ietf-core-groupcomm-bis}}, any possible proxy entity is supposed to know about the clients and to not perform aggregation of response messages from multiple servers.
+According to {{I-D.ietf-core-groupcomm-bis}}, any possible proxy entity is supposed to know about the clients.
 Also, every client expects and is able to handle multiple response messages associated to a same request sent to the CoAP group.

 * Group size: security solutions for group communication should be able to adequately support different and possibly large security groups.
 The group size is the current number of members in a security group.
 In the use cases mentioned in this document, the number of clients (normally the controlling devices) is expected to be much smaller than the number of servers (i.e. the controlled devices).
 A security solution for group communication that supports 1 to 50 clients would be able to properly cover the group sizes required for most use cases that are relevant for this document.
 The maximum group size is expected to be in the range of 2 to 100 devices.
 Security groups larger than that should be divided into smaller independent groups.